Not only are you a rude speed-demon, but a light-running scofflaw as well.

 "Depressing" be damned.

 Wikipedia pinpoints the beginnings of Political Correctness – at least, under that banner – as sometime in the 1990s.
 But it has been with us in some form or other, spoken or unspoken, ever since the first time some wimp got it in his head to compromise justifiable self-expression for fear of being (Hea'en forfend!) objectionable.
-In the arts, few things are so headache-inducing to the creator or re-creator as an earnest attempt at communication compromised or scuttled by someone's oversensitive "I'm offended" button.
+In the arts, few things are so headache-inducing to the creator or re-creator as an earnest attempt at communication that is compromised or scuttled by someone's oversensitive "I'm offended" button.

 I was raised in an extremely open-minded and liberal environment; prejudice was non-existent under our roof (except, as we'd say, "against prejudiced people").
 In the era in which I grew up, a comic like Don Rickles would explode prejudices by calling forth epithets and stereotypes during his act, in an effort to show their very ridiculousness and render them easier to laugh away.
 (We had friends who knew Rickles personally, and vouched for his warmth and humanity offstage.)
 When Blazing Saddles came out in 1974, my parents returned from the theater still laughing at the bombshell Mel Brooks had dropped, and regaled me with some of the film's over-the-top gags that transpired as Sheriff Bart gradually won over the initially racist population of Rock Ridge.
 What better way to show the imbecility and limitations of the townsfolk than by having them use language (yes, including the "N" word) that revealed them as the ignoranti they were?
 It made their education and eventual acceptance of Bart and his friends a tastier reward; an all-out comedy Saddles may be, but few movies have ever attacked prejudice so vehemently and made so potent a statement about it in spite of a putatively fluffy exterior.